ren-yamanashi/eslint-plugin-aws-cdk/docs/index.md

       text: View on GitHub
       link: https://github.com/ren-yamanashi/eslint-cdk-plugin
 features:
+  - title: Ease of use
+    details: Simple setup and installation and ready to use with recommended settings.
+    link: /getting-started/
+    linkText: Getting Started
+    icon: 🔧
   - title: Extensive Rules
     details: Extensive rules for AWS CDK development.
     link: /rules/